 Luckily, that man had a camera and sent a snapshot on to cartoonist and showman Robert Ripley of "Believe It Or Not!" fame.
 Known as

 Wang (or Weng), the farmer was normal in every respect except that he had a fourteen-inch horn growing from the back of

 his head.
 For this reason, Wang was christened by Ripley as "The Human Unicorn."

 Last seen in Manchuria, Wang disappeared from the public eye in the early 1930s, despite the

 large cash rewards Ripley offered to anyone who could find him again for an American appearance

 in Ripley's Odditorium.

-Here The Human Unicorn sits quietly contemplating a porcelain vase.
+Here The Human Unicorn sits quietly enjoying a smoke and contemplating a porcelain vase.